winstonliii/Nonogram-Puzzle-Game/README.md

 # Dependencies

-All OCaml dependencies are specified in the generated nonogram_web.opam file, including core, dream, mtime, and ounit2 for testing.
+All OCaml dependencies are specified in the generated nonogram_web.opam file, including core, dream, and ounit2 for testing.
 There are no non-opam system level dependencies.

 # Authors
 Reena Assassa